mongodb-js/khaos-react-component/README.md

 - `.storybook` react-storybook and webpack configuration.
 You usually don't need to touch this.
 - `electron` code to start electron, open a browser window and load the source.
 You don't usually need to touch this, unless you want to render something other than the main component in Electron.
 - `lib` compiled version of your components (plain javascript instead of `jsx`) and styles (`css` instead of `less`).
 Never change anything here as this entire folder gets automatically created and overwritten.
-- `src` components, actions and stores source code, as well as style files.
+- `src` source code of your component(s), as well as style files.
 This is the place to implement your own components. `npm run compile` will use `./src` as input and create `./lib`.
 - `stories` stories for react-storybook.
 You can add as many story files as you like, they are automatically added to storybook.
 - `test` implement your tests here, and name the files `*.test.js`.